grenaud/unix_pipes_tutorial/README.md

 cd
 ```

 Also, you can combine some of them!
-If you want to move parent folder, and then go to another directory from there, you can simply write:
+If you want to move to the parent folder, and then go to another directory from there, you can simply write:

 ```bash
 cd ../directory_path